indigo-biosystems/hyperion/README.md

 - a machine-oriented list of `ErrorInfo`s.

 The point of the message is to describe the problem.
-The point of the error infos is to provide enough information necessary to begin resolving the problem.
+The point of the error infos is to provide enough information to begin resolving the problem.

 An `ErrorInfo` consists of: